SCHOLASTIC APTITUDE TESTS IN A FULL-SERVICE MODEL

 We offer a lot of possibilities, as we always report back grade equivalents, standard grades and percentile ranks.

 We store personal data securely and exclusively on servers in the EU in accordance with the strict European data protection guidelines.

 We do not want success in the test to depend on how much time and money is invested in preparation.
 The result in the test should depend on skills that have been acquired over a longer period of time and also determine the success in the study programme.
 Therefore we mainly use complex problem solving tasks, which are miniature simulations of demand situations and require the interaction of several skills.

 Applicants in selection processes are increasingly informing themselves about the tests and assessments.
 In general, they prefer assessments that are objective, transparent and related to the subject of study.
 In surveys of students, subject-specific scholastic aptitude tests and structured selection interviews are therefore in first place.
 Classical intelligence tests, random selection, waiting time, motivation letters and unstructured selection interviews do score less well.

-Therefore most of our test dates are in spring, so that the test results are available in time before July 15th (Deadline for most study programs in Germany).
+Therefore, most of our test dates are in spring, so that the test results are available in time before July 15th (Deadline for most study programmes in Germany).